GUIDE 2024

 A project sponsor is a person or group who owns the project and provides resources and support for the project to enable its success.

 If a task you have been given is ambiguous and lacks clarity, then the first thing you should do is consult with the project sponsor to obtain more information and clarity.
+This step is crucial for project clarification.

 Medical Writer Interview Questions: Career Path Questions